Aesthetica: Aesthetica Future Now Symposium

 The Future Now Symposium is a two-day annual event.
 It brings together key institutions, galleries and publications for discussion surrounding pressing issues from the creative industries.
 Future Now describes itself as "a platform for idea generation" and includes debates, career advice and cultural engagement.

 Originally launched in 2016, Future Now sessions are led by artists, curators, academics and representatives from cultural institutions in the UK such as Tate, Art Fund, Arts Council England, Whitechapel Gallery, Royal College of Art, Frieze, V&A, Getty Images Gallery, The Art Newspaper, Foam Amsterdam, RIBA, Magnum Photos, London Art Fair, The Design Museum, Serpentine Galleries, BALTIC, Creative Review, Photo London, Design Museum, Glasgow School of Art, MoMA, High Museum of Art, Fondazione Prada, Gagosian, International Center of Photography, ICA Boston and British Council.
 Future Now's sixth edition was hosted completely online.

-Topics have included: Arts Journalism is the Digital Age; How to Get Ahead as an Emerging Artist; Talent Development and Art Prizes; The Changing Face of the Art Institution; Environmental Photography: How Can Images Save Us?; Curating During a Time of Change; Documentary & Ethics: When is it Your Story to Tell?; Digital Ecologies: Three-Dimensional Storytelling; The Business of Art: The Future of Collecting; Decolonising the Art World; and Deep Fakes: Control and Subversion in Art.
-Speakers have included UK documentary photographer Martin Parr, Cornelia Parker (OBE, RA), Shirin Neshat, Athi-Patra Ruga, Bieke Depoorter, Turner Prize nominees Jane & Louise Wilson, Prix Pictet-winning artist and director Nadav Kander and Official War Artist John Keane.

-The eighth edition of the Future Now Symposium took place in York, England, on 23 and 24 March 2023.
-It featured topics such as Designing The Future: VR & Multi-Sensory Experiences; What is the Future Of Photography?; and The Future Of Curation:Who Tells The Story?
-The programme focused on who, and what, is being represented in galleries today, amidst humanity's changing relationship with nature and technology.
-Featured speakers included Ingrid Pollard, Aziz + Cucher, Ori Gersht, Yuri Suzuki, Larry Achiampong, Hannah Starkey and Maryam Wahid, as well as galleries including Open Eye Gallery and Barbican Centre.

 Aesthetica Creative Writing Award

 The Aesthetica Creative Writing Award is an international literary prize for established and emerging poets and writers.
 Shortlisted entries are published annually in the Aesthetica Creative Writing Award Anthology; whilst category winners receive a share of £5,000 prize money.

-Call for entries open in January and close on 31 August, accepting entries across Poetry and Short Fiction.